draftysumo/SumoTube/README.md

 4. Right-click a card to toggle pin state.
 5. Search bar dynamically filters results by title or artist.
 6. Artists are grouped by parent folder.
 Selecting one opens their profile page.
-7. Custom thumbnails and artist bios are saved persistently in local storage.
+7. Custom thumbnails, playlists and artist bios are saved persistently in local storage.
 8. Opening a video launches it with the system’s default video player.

 ---